dmit2025/dmit-2025-workbook/module-0/01-environment-setup/README.md

 ## Securing Your Working Directory

-1. Connect to the student server through an FTP client, such as FileZilla.
+1. Connect to the student server through an FTP client (such as FileZilla, Transmit, WinSCP, etc.).

 2. Inside of `public_html`, create a new directory called `dmit2025`.
 This is where you will be uploading all of your work this semester.